 11. Streets of Imerovigli

 This is another random location but this is the beauty of Santorini, every corner of the island is so picturesque!
-I absolutely loved the view from this street and it looks amazing on the photos but of course you don’t need to go to this specific location, you can find many similar streets in Imerovigli as well.
+I absolutely loved the view from this street and it looks amazing in the photos but of course, you don’t need to go to this specific location, you can find many similar streets in Imerovigli as well.

 Always keep your eyes open to see the beauty that surrounds you!

 Best Santorini Instagram Spots in Fira